James Rodríguez: Botafogo makes first formal offer for the Colombian

 The contact between Botafogo and Jorge Mendes

-John Textor formalized the numbers through ties to intermediaries connected to Jorge Mendes, James’s businessman and one of the most influential agents in the world of football.
+John Textor formalized the numbers through ties to intermediaries connected to Jorge Mendes, James’s businessman and one of the most influential agents in the world of soccer.

 In the next few days, these intermediaries will have meetings with Jorge Mendes to talk about Brazilian soccer and try to convince James to play in South America.
 Last year, Botafogo also tried to sign the Colombian, but he refused because he wanted to play in European football and signed for Olympiacos.